cedced19/pifm-node-zikcenter/README.md

 ## Configuration

-You can change the frequency, the url, the version of the raspberry pi on `config.json`
+You can change the frequency, the url, the api path, the version of the raspberry pi on `config.json`

 See default options: